 Natasha’s last utterance is “Frank”, the name of her only lover, the one who piloted the Metal Gear that savaged her with a missile.
 Frank turns out to be Gray Fox, Snake’s former comrade.
 Gray Fox taunts Snake from the cockpit of Metal Gear, not seeming to realize who he’s murdered, and then disappears.

-When Snake destroys Metal Gear and fatally wounds Gray Fox, Fox gets his own dying monologue.
-“All I can do is fight, Snake…,” he says, “Making people happy…making a woman happy…is something I could never do.”
+When Snake destroys Metal Gear and fatally wounds Gray Fox, he gets his own dying monologue.
+“All I can do is fight, Snake…,” Fox says, “Making people happy…making a woman happy…is something I could never do.”
 Fox is referring to Natasha.
 It’s the first time he’s mentioned her.
 No character in the Metal Gear series will mention Natasha ever again.
 This is important considering Fox will come back to life in Metal Gear Solid just as Schneider and Big Boss came back to life in this game after their apparent deaths in the original Metal Gear.

-The backgrounds, appearance, and abilities of Kojima’s female characters are not quite the same, yet the narrative structure surrounding Kojima women is so formulaic that it allows Kojima to overlay onto them whatever troubled childhood background stemming from whatever horrific historical event he wants.
+The backgrounds, appearance, and abilities of Hideo Kojima’s female characters are not quite the same, yet the narrative structure surrounding Kojima women is so formulaic that it allows Kojima to overlay onto them whatever troubled childhood background stemming from whatever horrific historical event from whatever country he wants.
 Kojima characters are cut-and-paste and can be redone indefinitely.
 They embody repetition and are something Kojima has consistently done throughout his career.
 Kojima women will usually have a past connection to the male protagonist either directly or through a male character who knows the protagonist.
 This past connection often carries with it an obsessive impetus that plays into their upcoming demise.
 Kojima women will then often die so the male character can live on with a big blue tough-guy badge of sorrow pinned to his complex and troubled heart.

 Women’s bodies flood men’s history in the Metal Gear series.